igefadele/logistics-clients/README.md

 With a decade of experience building solution-focused enterprise-grade digital products (Software, Mobile Apps, Web Apps, Desktop Apps, etc.), my experience and skillset will be priceless for the success of your organisation's projects/products.

-### How I can contribute:
+### How I can contribute/help:
-- Provide your team with highly useful technical guidelines, industry best practices and many more for a productive product development experience.
+- I can provide your team with highly useful technical guidelines, industry best practices and many more for a productive product development experience.
 - With experience across technical, analytical, and business corridors, I could provide your team and organisation with insights, guidance, etc. which will help you achieve your business bottomline quicker and cleaner.

 ### Main Tech Stack